 Q: How will I know which bus to catch?

-Q: How many lessons are there each day?
+Q: How many lessons are there every day?

-Q: What do you do at break time and lunch time?
+Q: What can you do at break and lunch times?

 A: You can buy food from the canteen at lunchtime.
 There are also clubs most lunchtimes that you can join.
 This is a great way to meet new friends.

 Q: How will I keep up with homework?